alxdavids/draft-privacy-pass/draft-privacy-pass.md

 ## Layout

 - {{overview}}: A generic overview of the Privacy Pass protocol based on VOPRFs.
-- {{crypto}}: Specific cryptographic instantiations of the Privacy Pass protocol.
 - {{http}}: A formulation of the Privacy Pass in the HTTP setting, including marshaling and data transfer specifications.